 How do you prepare as your child gets ready to study abroad?
 Here are some handy tips before they board the plane…

 Preparing to go abroad for further education can be both very exciting and full of concern at the same time for parents and children.
-From financial preparations, to choosing schools, to getting your student visa sorted, to finding accommodation, to knowing what to pack – there are many things to consider when making the move to a new country and it may all seem a bit overwhelming.
+From financial preparations, to choosing schools, to getting your student visa sorted, to finding accommodation, to knowing what to pack – there are many things to consider when making the move to a new country/region and it may all seem a bit overwhelming.

 To help you prepare for when your child leaves to study abroad, here’s a handy guide to help you get things in order from before your child leaves Malaysia to after they arrive so they can transition as smoothly as possible to life as a new student abroad.